Medieval Madness: Design and layout

 The centerpiece of the playfield is an animated castle with a solenoid-controlled portcullis and motorized drawbridge.
+The mechanical design for the castle was finished the night before the deadline for the completed design of the game; although George Gomez was not part of the design team, he volunteered some of his time and assisted Brian Eddy.
 One of the game's primary objectives is to "destroy" six castles by hitting the castle's entryway with the pinball.
-A specific number of hits will lower the drawbridge, exposing the portcullis; additional hits will cause the portcullis to rise, and shooting the ball into the castle entrance generates an explosion effect on the dot matrix display, a lightshow, and a sizable award of points.
-Medieval Madness also features two Trolls, animated targets that are normally concealed below the playfield, but can pop up during certain gameplay modes.
-Other objectives can be scored by shooting the left and right ramps, the left and right orbits, and the catapult ramp in the lower left corner of the playfield.
-The game's ramps introduced a patented feature that would prevent a failed ramp shot from draining straight down the middle between the flippers.
+A specific number of hits will lower the drawbridge, exposing the portcullis; additional hits will cause the portcullis to rise, and shooting the ball into the castle entrance generates an explosion effect on the dot matrix display, a lightshow with the towers of the castle moving.